zauceee/PPLGPwn/README.md

 # PPLGPwn (llbranco mod) only for fw1100
 based on: https://github.com/zauceee/PPLGPwn
-A method of executing PPPwn through rooted LGTV's.
+A method of executing PPPwn through rooted LGTV's (also runs on Fox Electronics, u may need to manually replace the pppwn binary).
 This method is using the C++ version of PPPwn, made by xfangxfang, the link to the repo it's this one: https://github.com/xfangfang/PPPwn_cpp